sbambach/MarksEnclosureHelper/REFERENCE.md

 You should do something to ensure the magnets can't fall out of the magwart body.
 We've used superglue, hot glue, and hot plastic blobbed on with a "3d Pen" extruder; all worked well.
 The plastic looks best, we think.
-Gluing in a bit of filament might work almost as well.
+Gluing in a bit of filament might work too.

 -----------------------------------------------------